till0r/archguide/README.md

 Perform a secure disk erasure
 -----------------------------
 OPAL PSID is usually written on SSD.
 Look on bottom of Samsung 990 Pro with Heatsink.
+This will reset the OPAL password if it hasn't been set.

 	cryptsetup erase -v --hw-opal-factory-reset /dev/nvme0n1

 Encrypt ssd, format and mount partitions
 ----------------------------------------
 Create and mount the encrypted root partition.
 The passphrase will be wiped later, so it's ok to use a blank one.
-However, You need to remember the OPAL Admin password that you set.
+However, you need to remember the OPAL Admin password that you set.

 	cryptsetup -v luksFormat --hw-opal-only /dev/nvme0n1p2